-- Four faculty members, with at least one each from the natural sciences, social sciences, and humanities nominated by the Faculty Council and approved by the Faculty for three-year, staggered terms, - b.
-Two students appointed by the Allegheny Student Government each year for up to a two-year term.

-- c.
-The Chair will be a Faculty member selected by the Committee for a two-year term. - d.
-The Provost or Provost's designee, as ex officio, voting members. - e.
+- a.
+Four faculty members, with at least one each from the natural sciences, social sciences, and humanities nominated by the Faculty Council and approved by the Faculty for three-year, staggered terms, - b.
+Two students appointed by the Allegheny Student Government each year for up to a two-year term. - c.
+The Chair will be a Faculty member selected by the Committee for a one-year term. - d.
+The Provost or Provostos designee, as ex officio, voting members. - e.
 The Dean for the Student Experience, as an ex officio, voting member. - f.
 The Registrar and Associate Dean of Records and Associate Registrar as ex officio, non-voting member. - g.
 The Allegheny Student Government Director of Educational Affairs and other non-voting consultants as determined by the Committee. - h.
-The Dean's Exemption Committee is chaired by the Provost or Provost's designee.
-Voting members include the Chair and at least two faculty members from the Academic Standards and Awards Committee.
-Non-voting consultants may be included as appropriate..
+The Dean's Exemption Committee is chaired by the Registrar or Registrar's designee.
+Voting members include at least three faculty members from the Academic Standards and Awards Committee.
+Non-voting consultants may be included as appropriate.

-(Revised 18 November 2021, Updated 21 April 2022, 13 April 2023, 4 April 2024)
+(Revised 18 November 2021, Updated 21 April 2022, 13 April 2023, 4 April 2024, 5 December 2024)